gabrielfalcao/django_dreamhost/README.md

 * Create the default projects dir:
 * $HOME/projects

-# Djangifier, the big deal!
+# djangifier, the big deal!

 The big feature of this project is the djangifier, it is a script that setup a new Django project structure.